mbforbes/website-3/posts/writing/travel/2022-serbia.md

 "There are no puddles in Switzerland."

-So said a Swiss friend.
+So once proclaimed a Swiss friend.
 I had never thought about puddles before as a failing of infrastructure.
 But when he was visiting me in Seattle, he noticed them and told me.

-Coming to Belgrade form London, I naturally noticed
+Coming to Belgrade form London, I naturally observed:

 - puddles
 - people selling wares on top of their car hoods
 - trash littered about
 - concrete chunks strewn around
 - abandoned buildings, smashed windows, graffiti
-- abandoned construction, rebar sticking out of the first story of poured concrete
+- abandoned construction, rebar sticking out of the first story of poured cement
 - poles open with their wires visible
 - buildings that have become rubble
 - the rustiest street trams I had ever seen[^prize]